Java-logs use spent coffee grounds

 Want stats?
 Java-logs emit 96 percent less residue after combustion, 87 percent less carbon monoxide, 86 percent less creosote deposits, and 83 percent less particulate matter.
 Those, for the record, are all bad things you don’t want to be emitting or breathing in, so your new fireplace will be green and gold.
 Best of all, the ashes leftover from your Java-log are perfect for mixing into compost, or in with the soil in your flower beds.

 Story by Tobin Hack.
 This article originally appeared in Plenty in October 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.